How a Connecticut VFD Elevated Cardiac Care with the ARM XR

 Donated by the local organization Madison Jaycees, the department’s new ARM XR device quickly proved to be more than a nice-to-have.
 “Prior to receiving the ARM XR device, we would arrive on scene and administer traditional, manual CPR,” said Fire Chief Michael Penders.
 “The ARM XR changed all that.
 From clinical outcomes to resource deployment, it’s been nothing but exceptional.”

-“The one thing that really has to stay constant in a [cardiac arrest] event is continuous CPR,” Penders explained.
+“Resources are limited, and we serve a large geographic area.
+The one thing that really has to stay constant in an event is continuous CPR,” Penders explained.
 “Without the ARM XR, we wouldn’t always be able to provide that.”

 The Results: Measurable, Life-Changing

 NMVFC’s early cases with the ARM XR have been remarkably successful.
 “For us, it can be 30 to 45 minutes easily for the average transport to the hospital,” said Penders.
-“The device runs the entire time without fatigue or interruptions.”

 For a volunteer department, that kind of outcome isn’t just data, it’s validation.
 It means their investment, training, and teamwork are paying off in the most meaningful way possible.